chef-boneyard/opscode-test/continuous-integration/hudson/README.txt

 	An equivalent script for VirtualBox.
 Saved here for posterity, as we aren't using VirtualBox anymore.

+start-hudson-slave.sh
+	Run by Hudson via SSH to run chef-client, setup the database, then run the slave jar.

 Hudson should be set up with GEM_PATH, GEM_HOME, PATH already set to include /srv/localgems.